 The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring and one in the fall.

-Applicants will be informed of the decisions by November 27, 2020.
-Those granted a study right must accept it by December 11, 2020.
-Study rights granted in the autumn round of applications will begin on January 1, 2021.
+Applicants will be informed of the decisions by June 10, 2021.
+Those granted a study right must accept it by June 24, 2021.
+Study rights granted in the April round of applications will begin on August 1, 2021.

 The instructions on this page concern applicants who are applying for a doctoral study right.
 If you wish to apply for a salaried doctoral candidate position, please acquaint yourself with the instructions related to applying for a salaried position.
 Please note that the applications are processed separately and you will be notified separately of the decision concerning your study right application and of the recruitment decisions for the salaried positions.

 Applications must be submitted via the online application form.
 Before submitting an application, applicants are advised to contact teachers in the suitable field to receive instructions concerning the suitability of their research proposal for supervisory and research profile in the field (no supervisory assistance can otherwise be offered for the research proposal).
 Teachers’ email addresses can be found under each doctoral programme supervision information.
 You can find their research interests from University of Helsinki Research Portal.
 Email messages sent to teachers must be accompanied by a preliminary research proposal (max.
 5 pages).
 Information about a potential supervisor is asked on the application form.

 Supervisor’s approval form is not compulsory in this doctoral programme.
 If it is asked on the application form, please, submit an empty page or the e-mail conversation with your potential supervisors.